kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/know-your-purpose.md

 ## Check Your Understanding

 <aside>
-📖 Review the following examples of emails from students to their instructor.
+📖 Review the examples of emails from students to their instructor.

+**Select one example and answer the questions in the padlet,  and reflect on the following questions:**

+1) What is the general purpose of the email?

+2) What does the writer want the reader to think, feel, or do after reading this?
+Give a reason for your answer.

+3) What does the writer want the reader to think about them after reading this?
+Give a reason for your answer.

+4) Do you think the email is effective at achieving its purpose?

+5) How would you improve the email to help it achieve its purpose?

 </aside>

 <details>
     <summary> Example 1 </summary>

 Subject Line: My grade

 Mr. XXX,

 Why did you give me an F?
 I attended most of the classes and at least tried to understand the materials.
 I think I deserved at least a passing grade.
 I studied hard for the exam in hopes that I would at least pass the class.
 Now I am behind another 2 semesters because I have to retake this class and then take Managerial Acct.
 Can you please reconsider?
 Hope to hear from you soon.

-    Thanks,
-    George
+Thanks, George

 </details>